Work With Me

 Based on Paula's book, this interactive session, participants will learn practical ways of supporting students with autism spectrum labels and other disabilities within a general education classroom.
 Topics addressed include defining (and redefining) autism, listening to the voices of those on the spectrum, differentiating instruction, creating more active and responsive lessons, making the classroom comfortable, and providing opportunities for communication and social skill support.

 This workshop can also be adapted to address all students with special needs.

-From Tutor Scripts to Talking Sticks: Differentiating Instruction in K-12 Classrooms
+From Text Maps to Memory Caps: Differentiating Instruction in K-12 Classrooms

 This idea-filled, interactive workshop is focused on using teacher-created materials to meet the needs of all learners in inclusive schools.
 Educators will learn ways to engage, motivate, support, and inspire a diverse group of students by creating classroom games, study aids, visuals supports, teaching tools, and review materials.
 Participants will learn about strategies and adaptations and will have opportunities to try some of them out as well.

 Joyful Learning: Using Active and Collaborative Structures to Differentiate Instruction in Inclusive Classrooms